 “What is cold becomes hot, what is hot becomes cold, what is moist becomes dry, what is dry becomes moist”.

 “Immortal mortals, mortal immortals, living their death and dying their life”.

-“One and the same is the path that goes upward and the path that goes down”.
+“One and the same is the path that goes upward and the path that goes downward”.

-“The same is in fact the beginning and the end in the circumference of the circle”.
+“The same are in fact the beginning and the end in the circumference of the circle”.

 “God is day-night, winter-summer, war-peace, satiety-hunger”.

 “Junctions are entire-not entire, concordant-discordant, harmonic-disharmonic, and from all things the one and from the one all things”.